Monthly Archives: May 2026

 There is also a demand-side story.
 COVID pulled years of enterprise software adoption into eighteen months, and a lot of what gets reported as growth now is ARR rotating through M&A rather than new logos landing.
 In parts of the market, revenue is moving around as much as it is expanding.

 That is the real backdrop for the wave of layoffs.
-AI is the story being told on the earnings calls.
+AI is the story being told on earnings calls.
 The reality is accumulated management debt finally meeting a cost of capital that punishes it.
 Layers of process.
 Unclear ownership.
 Duplicated work.
 Headcount that grew faster than execution improved.
+And now, on top of that, companies need to make room for a new class of AI-related spend.

 The pressure also lands hard on old farts like me.
 We are expensive.
-And to be honest, some of us do not want to change how we work or keep up with how the technology is evolving.
+And to be honest, some of us (not all) do not want to change how we work or keep up with how the technology is evolving.
 That makes us easy targets when finance needs to hit a cost number.
-AI gives the story a forward-looking sheen, but the underlying move is simpler.
-Reduce expensive headcount, flatten layers, correct years of operational laziness.
+AI gives the story a forward-looking sheen, but the underlying move is simpler: reduce expensive headcount, flatten layers, correct years of operational laziness, and redirect budget toward the new thing everyone believes they must fund.

 Smaller, Provable, and on Hardware You Own and Operate